-Digital Peer Support Certification (developed by Digital Peer Support) – this 4 hour online course will enhance skills in using technology in providing support to other Peers, created as a response to COVID-19.
+Digital Peer Support Certification (developed by Digital Peer Support) – this 1-day (4 hour) online training will enhance skills in using technology in providing support to other Peers, created as a response to COVID-19.
 (4 CEUs)

-Introduction to Outreach for Peers (developed by Voices of Hope, Inc.) – As a result of this 3 hour course, participants will learn the meanings of Harm Reduction and Outreach, identify different types of outreach, identify the meaning of Culture and it’s importance relating to outreach, learn skills to use on outreach and learn about safety during outreach.
+Introduction to Outreach for Peers (developed by Voices of Hope, Inc.) – As a result of this 1-day (3 hour) online training, participants will learn the meanings of Harm Reduction and Outreach, identify different types of outreach, identify the meaning of Culture and it’s importance relating to outreach, learn skills to use on outreach and learn about safety during outreach.
 (3 CEUs)

-Mentoring & Education for Peer Recovery Specialists (developed by the University of Maryland Training Center) – This 1-day (6 hour) course reviews the role of a role model/mentor, explores boundaries and identifies Peer drift into clinical roles.
+Mentoring & Education for Peer Recovery Specialists (developed by the University of Maryland Training Center) – This 1-day (6 hour) online training reviews the role of a role model/mentor, explores boundaries and identifies Peer drift into clinical roles.
 The course reviews the components of modeling and supporting healthy relationships.
 Effective communication skills are identified and practiced.
-Online option is available.
 (6 CEUs)

-Motivational Interviewing for Peer Recovery Specialists (developed by Voices of Hope, Inc.) – this 3 hour online course will give the knowledge, tools and skills to apply motivational interviewing principles and strategies for promoting change in an individual’s recovery process.
-(3 CEUs).
-To register for this training, please go to our Events page.
+Motivational Interviewing for Peer Recovery Specialists (developed by Voices of Hope, Inc.) – this 1-day (3 hour) online training will give the knowledge, tools and skills to apply motivational interviewing principles and strategies for promoting change in an individual’s recovery process.
+(3 CEUs)

-Our Stories Have Power (developed by Faces & Voices of Recovery) – this 3 hour groundbreaking messaging training will sharpen skills as recovery communicators, learning how to tell our own recovery story with a purpose.
+Our Stories Have Power (developed by Faces & Voices of Recovery) – this 1-day (3 hour) groundbreaking messaging training will sharpen skills as recovery communicators, learning how to tell our own recovery story with a purpose.
 (3 CEUs)

-Professionalism Basics for Peers (developed by Voices of Hope, Inc.) – this 3 hour course provides the basic instructions for entering the Peer profession: professional conduct, dress, etiquette, time keeping, communication and expectations are reviewed.
-(3 CEUs).
-To register for this training, please go to our Events page.
+Professionalism Basics for Peers (developed by Voices of Hope, Inc.) – this 1-day (3 hour) online training provides the basic instructions for entering the Peer profession: professional conduct, dress, etiquette, time keeping, communication and expectations are reviewed.
+(3 CEUs)

-Recovery Coach Academy (developed by Connecticut Community for Addiction Recovery) – this 5-day intensive training academy focusing on providing individuals with the skills need to guide, mentor and support anyone who would like to enter into or sustain long-term recovery from an addiction to alcohol or other drugs.
+Recovery Coach Academy (developed by Connecticut Community for Addiction Recovery) – this 5-day (15 hour) online intensive training academy focuses on providing individuals with the skills need to guide, mentor and support anyone who would like to enter into or sustain long-term recovery from an addiction to alcohol or other drugs.
 Training prepares participants by helping them to actively listen, ask really good questions, and discover and manage their own stuff.
-Online option available.
 (30 CEUs – CPRS Core Course)

-Recovery Coaching the Harm Reduction Pathway (developed by the LeMire Group) – This 3-day training utilizes adult learning theory concepts and modalities to address knowledge, attitudes, practices, access to resources, and coaching skills.
+Recovery Coaching the Harm Reduction Pathway (developed by the LeMire Group) – This 3-day (15 hour) online training utilizes adult learning theory concepts and modalities to address knowledge, attitudes, practices, access to resources, and coaching skills.
 As this training explores sensitive topics, its design and delivery are highly trauma-informed.
+(18 CEU’s)

-Regrounding our Response: Drug User Health Framework (developed by the Maryland Department of Health) – in this 3 hour course, participants will learn more about how stigma impacts health, review key harm reduction strategies and protective factors for infectious disease, and how to apply a drug user health framework in their organization (3 CEUs)
+Regrounding our Response: Drug User Health Framework (developed by the Maryland Department of Health) – in this 1-day (3 hour) online training, participants will learn more about how stigma impacts health, review key harm reduction strategies and protective factors for infectious disease, and how to apply a drug user health framework in their organization (3 CEUs)

-Regrounding our Response: Medications for Addictions Treatment (MAT) as Overdose Prevention (developed by the Maryland Department of Health) – this 3 hour course provides an understanding of medications for opioid use disorder and how they can improve lives, review how medications can prevent overdose death, and discuss how stigma creates barriers to effective treatment.
-(3 CEUs).
-To register for this training, please go to our Events page.
+Regrounding our Response: Medications for Addictions Treatment (MAT) as Overdose Prevention (developed by the Maryland Department of Health) – this 1-day (3 hour) online training provides an understanding of medications for opioid use disorder and how they can improve lives, review how medications can prevent overdose death, and discuss how stigma creates barriers to effective treatment.
+(3 CEUs)

-Regrounding our Response: Stages of Change (developed by Dr. DiClemente for the Maryland Department of Health) – this 3 hour course provides an understanding of how intentional behavior change happens, how to support people through the process of change and the importance of providing interventions that are appropriate for the stage each person is in.
+Regrounding our Response: Stages of Change (developed by Dr. DiClemente for the Maryland Department of Health) – this 1-day (3 hour) online course provides an understanding of how intentional behavior change happens, how to support people through the process of change and the importance of providing interventions that are appropriate for the stage each person is in.
 (3 CEUs)